vygr/ChrysaLisp/STATUS.md

 ask an Editor service to perform actions for us remotely, but for now this just ensures we have a single instance per user.

+TUI moved to `apps/tui/`.
+New version 2.0 of the GUI Terminal application.
+Can now copy and paste to and from the Terminal.

 ------

 Find and replace added to the Editor app.
 Multiple buffers, save all buffers,